Rusyns: Recent history

-After the breakup of the Soviet Union in 1990, new opportunities arose for Rusyns in Poland and in the newly formed countries of Slovakia and Ukraine.
+After the fall of communism, new opportunities arose for Rusyns in Poland and in the newly formed countries of Slovakia and Ukraine.
 The Rusyns of the Transcarpathia region of Ukraine were able to vote in December 1991 for self-rule.
 With an 89% voter turnout, 78% voted Yes to autonomy.
-But with the Russian majority in the Odessa region casting a similar vote, the Ukrainian government, fearing secession, has refused to honor this referendum.
+But with the Russian majority in the Odesa region casting a similar vote, the Ukrainian government, fearing secession, has refused to honor this referendum.

 In terms of minority rights, the question of Rusyn self-identification and recognition in Ukraine has been a subject of interest for European institutions, as well as the United Nations.
 Nationally, Rusyns are considered (by both state and cultural authorities) only a sub-group of the Ukrainian people.
 In spite of this, Ukraine's Zakarpattia Oblast has recognized Rusyns as a "distinct nationality" within the oblast since a 2007 proclamation by its regional assembly.

-By the end of the 20th century there appeared many societies and organizations considering Rusyns as people separate from Ukrainians.
+By the end of the 20th century many societies and organizations considering Rusyns to be a distinct people separate from Ukrainians appeared.
 By the early 21st century they had representatives in parliaments of Serbia, Hungary, and Romania, published their own press, and in 2007 the Museum of Ruthenian Culture was opened in Prešov, Slovakia.

-In 2010 in Mukachevo were festivities commemorating the union of Zakarpattia with Ukraine, four out of 663 of congress delegates who adopted the Manifest about the Union and who were still alive attended the event: F. Sabov, O. Lohoida, M. Moldavchuk and J. Matlakh.
-They shared their experience about first years of the People's Council in revival of the region.
+In 2010 there were festivities in Mukachevo commemorating the union of Zakarpattia with Ukraine.
+Four out of 663 of congress delegates who adopted the manifesto (which called for the union of Zakarpattia with Ukraine) and who were still alive attended the event: F. Sabov, O. Lohoida, M. Moldavchuk and J. Matlakh.
+They shared their experience about the first years of the People's Council in the revival of the region.

 There is also ongoing linguistic and political controversy as to whether Rusyn is a distinct Slavic language or one of several dialects of the Ukrainian language.
 In several countries, it is recognized as a distinct minority language.
-Though Ukraine also adopted a law that recognized Rusyn as one of several minority and regional languages in 2012, that law was revoked in 2014.
+Ukraine also adopted a law that recognized Rusyn as one of several minority and regional languages in 2012, though that law was revoked in 2014.

-In 2021 while discussing the borders of modern Ukraine, Russian President Vladimir Putin recognized Rusyns as being distinct from Ukrainians.
+In 2021 while discussing the borders of modern Ukraine, Russian President Vladimir Putin specifically referred to the people in the Carpathian Mountains of modern-day Ukraine as Rusyns, rather than Ukrainians.
 In writing about the Soviet Union's post World War II takeover of the Transcarpathian region, Putin stated that, "quote, 'Rusyns (Русины) made up a considerable share of the local population', unquote".
-Then, using the pre-World War II term to describe the region, he asserted that the population of "Subcarpathian Rus" (Podkarpatska Rus) voted to join the Soviet Union either as "either part of the Russian Soviet republic or as a separate Carpathian republic".
+Then, using the pre-World War II term to describe the region, he asserted that the population of "Subcarpathian Rus", also known as Podkarpatska Rus (Подкарпатскa Рус) voted to join the Soviet Union either as "either part of the Russian Soviet republic or as a separate Carpathian republic".
 Putin noted however that the Soviet authorities "ignored the choice of the people" and incorporated it instead into the Ukrainian Soviet republic.

 Today there are estimated to be approximately 1.5 million Rusyns in Europe and a healthy pro-Rusyn movement exists in the Carpathians.
-Some Ukrainian nationalists have argued that the modern 'Rusyn movement' is in reality "acting to defend the interests of the Russian Empire the Carpathian Mountains".